Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 to write a [NetBeans RCP] plugin for his library [afterburner.fx] when he had more time.
 So I decided to do this:
-* See the [GitHub] project [NetBeansIDE-AfterburnerFX-Plugin] &#40;since 09.2015&#41; which is really helpful to speed up the development in combination with the library [afterburner.fx].
+* See the [GitHub] project [NetBeansIDE-AfterburnerFX-Plugin] &#40;since 09.2015&#41; which is really helpful to speed up the development in combination with the library [afterburner.fx] in [JavaFX] applications.
 * The `interview` [Afterburner.fx NetBeans Plugin Release] &#40;11.2015&#41; with [Adam Bien] and me.
 * The `video` [DI, IoC and MVP With Java FX -- afterburner.fx Deep Dive] from [Adam Bien] where he introduce my plugin &#40;at 48:00&#41;.